 Inventors who prefer to delay as much as possible the start of the examination of a patent application may choose to file a provisional application (instead of a nonprovisional patent application), which remains pending for twelve months without any examination.
 Twelve months after filing the provisional patent application, the inventor may file a corresponding, upgraded, nonprovisional application with a claim of priority back to the provisional patent application.
 The claim of priority attributes any subject matter disclosed in the nonprovisional application common with the provisional application as if it were filed on the filing date of the original, provisional patent application.
 If the applicant files a nonprovisional application without a prioritized examination request or a “petition to make special based on age,” examination will occur within the normal time frame of one to three years.
 By not expediting the examination of the patent application, the patent examination costs associated with the patent process are delayed, and the extra time allows a business to increase revenue before spending more money on patent prosecution.
 If business picks up and the patent is vital to protecting a revenue stream, another nonprovisional patent application may be filed with the prioritized examination request, or the “petition to make special based on age” may be filed in the current nonprovisional patent application to speed up examination and, ideally, grant of the patent.

 This strategy would be advantageous if, for example, a business files a provisional application after which demand for the product increases.
-The inventor could speed up examination to acquire a patent by filing a nonprovisional application during the twelve-month period along with a prioritized examination request or a “petition to make special based on age.”
+The inventor could speed up the examination to acquire a patent by filing a nonprovisional application during the twelve-month period along with a prioritized examination request or a “petition to make special based on age.”